Post-Traumatic Stress Disorder (PTSD)

 Check out the different kinds of mental health professionals and the Cognitive Behavioral Therapy article for more information on the types of counseling used for PTSD.
 Our article on Counseling and Therapy may also be helpful.

 Your doctor or mental health professional can help you ease the distress that comes with troublesome memories.
 Relaxation techniques, mindfulness, controlled breathing and other methods are an important part of managing PTSD symptoms.
+Take a look at our Developing Coping Strategies article for more suggestions on how to manage stress in your life.

 Even though you might not feel like it, taking care of yourself physically can help you deal with the emotional aspects of PTSD.
 Remember to exercise, eat well and go easy on drugs and alcohol.
 You might also want to try and get your body into a routine—like eating and sleeping on a regular schedule—to help you get some structure and security back into your life.

 Medication can be a useful part of PTSD treatment.
 Your medical doctor or mental health professional should be able to tell you about what’s available.
 Currently, the most common drugs used are antidepressants.
 Some people might need to continue using medication to control their symptoms for a few years.
+They are always developing newer, better ways of tackling PTSD symptoms, so remember to frequently search Google for up-to-date methods and new medications.
+It could be worth sharing that information with your doctor to try something new if you haven’t found a method that works for you yet.

 For more information on the treatment of PTSD, check out the website for the National Center for Posttraumatic Stress Disorder.